Review: Velocity Technology EIS

 - Target Return of £2.50 per £1 invested (not guaranteed)

 - Minimum investment £25,000

 This is a relatively new offer which launched in 2016.
-The SEIS and EIS funds collectively have made 11 investments to date.
-Of these, Velocity has already seen a partial exit from its 2016 SEIS Consumer Technology Fund through a single company, Snatch.
+Of the investments made to date, Velocity has already seen a partial exit from its 2016 SEIS Consumer Technology Fund through a single company, Snatch.

 The iTAR combines mobile functionality with music software allowing consumers to turn their devices into instruments.
 The project is designed for beginners and experienced musicians alike and provides a transportable and accessible design to entice a wide market.

 Launched on the 1st July 2017, Pad is the UK’s first fully-mobile letting system.
 The app allows tenants and landlords to connect and communicate without the need for expensive agency fees.
 Pad now boasts over 15,000 pre-registered renters and claims that a landlord can have their property rented within an hour of its listing.